 If you’ve already made up a delicious jar of my salted rum dulce de leche sauce, then you can swap the dulce de leche, spiced rum and salt for the buttercream below, with 120g of the sauce.
-Add in an extra 1 tbsp of spiced rum if you like the extra boozy kick.
+Add in an extra 1 tablespoon of spiced rum if you like the extra boozy kick.

 I like to use a spiced rum for this recipe.
 The cinnamon and vanilla flavours complement the dulce de leche beautifully.
 You can switch it up though and use a dark rum, which will also be strong and full of flavour with an extra kick.
 You can also try using a white rum, which will be a lot more subtle in flavour.